 what screenpipe does

-- captures everything — screen text (OCR + accessibility), audio transcription, app names, browser URLs, user input
+- captures everything — screen text via accessibility APIs with OCR fallback, audio transcription, app names, browser URLs, user input

 - runs locally — all data stays on your machine in